felangel/bloc/docs/flutterangulargithubsearch.md

 [stagehand.sh](_snippets/flutter_angular_github_search/angular/stagehand.sh.md ':include')

-!> Activate stagehand by running `pub global activate stagehand`
+!> Activate stagehand by running `pub global activate stagehand`.

 We can then go ahead and replace the contents of `pubspec.yaml` with: